CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 -------------

 When we want to read or write a file in a program, we first must **open** the file.
-Opening the file communicates with your operating system, which knows where the data for each file is stored.
-When you open a file, you are asking the operating system to find the file by name, make sure the file exists, and preparing it to be read from or written to.
+When you open a file, you are asking the operating system to find the file by name, make sure the file exists, and prepare it to be read from or written to.

 To open a file, we can use the ``open()`` function [[full documentation](https://docs.python.org/3/library/functions.html#open)].
 In its